Didier Drogba was the man for the big occasion.

 Sergio Ramos and Andres Iniesta both have reputations as big-game players; but for many, Drogba is the ultimate.

-“Didier in the dressing room before a big game was a different Didier,” Frank Lampard told Copa 90 last year.
+“Didier in the dressing room before a big game was a different Didier,” Frank Lampard told Copa 90 in 2018.

 “He was like an animal.
 His preparation, the intensity in his eyes, and then he always produced.”